JoannaSliwa/MachineLearning/README.md

 **Image recogniton**

 The programme creates an image recognition tool and presents three top predictions and the most 'importatnt' parts of the image for analysis.
-Tesyed for different images.
+Tested for different images.